cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Adding digit grouping (commas) now also for the length of the result.
   The result itself still doesn't show digit groupings as its calculation and display takes too much time.

+- In the window for the log messages of the CRT secret sharing demo now also all text can be selected with Crtl+A.
-- The SWT files for the Java program S/MIME Demo are now delivered separately for a 32 bit and a 64 bit VM.
+- The SWT files for the Java program S/MIME animation are now delivered separately for a 32 bit and a 64 bit Java VM.
+- In 1.4.40, Flash executables (with integrated content) were signed.
+However, this caused a white empty window instead of the content.
+So from 1.4.41 these they are delivered unsigned as before.

 - Thanks to the many attentive users, who pointed us to bugs and inconsistencies.